 Timely Completion Benefit - New Brunswick

-Debt Reduction for Timely Completion Benefit: A new provincial Debt Reduction for Timely Completion Benefit has been introduced to help post-secondary graduates by addressing accumulated student loan debt and to encourage the successful completion of studies in a timely manner.
+Timely Completion Benefit: A provincial Timely Completion Benefit has been introduced to help post-secondary graduates by addressing accumulated student loan debt and to encourage the successful completion of studies in a timely manner.

 To be eligible you must meet the following requirements: